tatefish/Ansible/README.md

 ### Desktop installation
 Follow download links included on [SuperCollider's website](https://supercollider.github.io/) in order to install SuperCollider on your device.
-Once installed, you can directly load the .sc files into the IDE.
+Once installed, you can directly load the .scd files into the IDE.

 ### RasPi4 installation
 Follow the instructions [here](https://github.com/supercollider/supercollider/blob/develop/README_RASPBERRY_PI.md) to install SuperCollider onto your Raspberry Pi.
-Note that the included .sc files utilize the GUI framework that SuperCollider uses.
+Note that the included .scd files utilize the GUI framework that SuperCollider uses.

 ## Documentation / Usage